cliquot22/lensIQ/README.md

 # Theia Technologies IQSmart(R)
 [Theia Technologies](https://www.theiatech.com) offers a [MCR600 motor control board](https://www.theiatech.com/lenses/accessories/mcr/) for interfacing with Theia's motorized lenses.
 This board controls focus, zoom, iris, and IRC filter motors.
 It can be connected to a host comptuer by USB, UART, or I2C connection.
 This IQSmart module allows the user to easily convert from engineering units (meters, degrees) to motor steps applicable to Theia's motorized lenses.
-For sending thess motor steps to the contorl board to move the lens, install TheiaMCR ([TheiaMCR on Githum](https://github.com/cliquot22/TheiaMCR))
+For sending these motor steps to the contorl board to move the lens, install TheiaMCR ([TheiaMCR on Github](https://github.com/cliquot22/TheiaMCR))

 # Features
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> Engineering units can be converted to motor steps and vice versa.
 The calculations use the design data for the lens but it is possible to load a calibration data file as well.

 ## Initialization functions
 - loadData: Load the calibration data file.
 - loadCOC: Change the circle of confusion parameter.
 - loadSensorWidth: Change the image sensor width.
+## Class variables
+- COC: circle of confusion parameter (in millimeters)
+- sensorWd: image sensor width (in millimeters)
 ## Motor steps to engineering units
 - zoomStep2FL: calculate the lens focal length from the current focal length motor step.
 - focusStep2OD: calculate the object distance at the current focal length from the current focus motor step.